johnnyshankman/discord-bot-heroku-template/README.md

-# Discord Bot
+# Discord Bot Heroku Template

 Built to run perpetualy as a worker process on Heroku free tier.
 Has a clear separation of concerns between the bot and the commands it can run.
 This allows for easy extensibility and maintainability.
+Written in typescript and ran as a daemon process using `ts-node`.

 ## Running Locally